Paste another image into an image with Python, Pillow

 Image module of Pillow (PIL).

-Please refer to the following post for the installation and basic usage of Pillow (PIL).
+Please refer to the following article for the installation and basic usage of Pillow (PIL).

 Here, the following three will be described.